b-lukaszuk/BS_wJ_eng/contents/stem_and_leaf.md

 So here is a task for you:

 - read the Wikipedia's description of how the plot is constructed
-- write the function that displays stem and leaf plot for positive integers in the range 0 to 99
+- write the function that displays stem and leaf plot for positive integers in the range 0 to 99 (bigger number span doesn't look well on printout)
-- extend it to work also with the range 0 to 999
+- extend it to work also with the range -99 to 99
-- extend it to work also with negative numbers in the range -999 to 999
+- extend it to work also with floats in the range -99.9 to 99.9
-- extend it to work also with floats

 ## Solution {#sec:stem_and_leaf_solution}